High Availability (HA) Inline Deployments

-Modernizing our network in compliance with our Zero Trust initiatives, our team is tasked with architecting an Intrusion Prevention Systems (IPS) for two critical links in our network with High Availability (HA) or redundant designs.
+Our team is tasked with architecting an Intrusion Prevention Systems (IPS) for two critical links in our network with High Availability (HA) or redundant designs.
 We were looking for the best way to effectively deploy and update these tools effectively, without creating a single point of failure for each device.

 IT Teams may follow all the standard industry best practices, incorporating inline bypass and failsafe technology, but for some industries it isn’t enough.
-The government, financial and banking industries have to ensure sensitive user data isn’t compromised while providing a flawless user experience.
+The financial and banking industries have to ensure sensitive user data isn’t compromised while providing a flawless user experience.
 So network downtime is not an option.

 Network redundancy is a strategy where additional or alternate network devices are installed within network infrastructure, ensuring network availability in the case of a network device or path failure or unavailability.

-Federal IT teams are often tasked with architecting redundant designs for their critical network links to combat this issue, while looking for the best way to effectively deploy and update these tools effectively, without creating a single point of failure for each device.
+Enterprise IT teams are often tasked with architecting redundant designs for their critical network links to combat this issue, while looking for the best way to effectively deploy and update these tools effectively, without creating a single point of failure for each device.